-The following figure shows the mapping of the memory locations on the Model 50.
-A 256-byte portion of this RAM is reserved as a BIOS data area.
-A 1KB portion of this RAM is reserved as an extended BIOS data area.
+Memory is mapped by the Memory Encoding registers.
+The mapping results in either 512KB or 640KB of system board RAM starting at address hex 00000000.
+A 256-byte and 1KB portion and of this RAM is reserved as BIOS data areas.
 See the IBM Personal System/2 and Personal Computer BIOS Interface Technical Reference for details.